 Increasing water availability in the landscape

 River Råån flows through an agricultural landscape of fields, pastures, deciduous forests and wetlands.
 Intensive agriculture, straightening, ditching and other human impacts have led to eutrophication and poorer hydrology.
-During the summer months, water levels are low, threatening overall biodiversity and ecosystem services.
+This together with the ongoing climate change are threatening overall biodiversity and ecosystem functions of the river.

 The project will remove migration barriers, restore floodplains along the river and re-create wetlands to help retain water longer in the landscape and improve water quality.